karlhigley/lexrank-summarizer/README.md

 The summarizer expects tab-separated text files with each document on a single line.
 Each line should contain a document identifier in the first column and the document text in the second column.

 Outputs are formatted similarly, but with the text of a single sentence in the second column.

-Stopwords are provided as a text file with one word per line.